What's the Difference Between Referrals and Affiliates on Teachable?

 When a student refers a friend, both the student and the friend receive a reward.
 The friend gets a discount on their purchase, while the student gets a discount they can redeem against future purchases on your school.

-Benefits of setting up a referral system:
+Benefits of setting up a referral system

-Example: Imagine you offer a gardening course on Teachable.
+Imagine you offer a gardening course on Teachable.
 Your student, Jane, refers her friend, Mark, using her referral link.
 Mark gets a 10% discount on the course, and Jane receives a 20% credit towards her next purchase.

-What are Affiliates?
+What are affiliates on Teachable?

 Affiliate marketing involves partnering with individuals or businesses (affiliates) who promote your courses in exchange for a commission on sales they generate.